OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 > [!Note]
 > The following sections below are only for those who have modified the list.
 If you are playing the list as-is you can ignore these and go straight to the **Known Issues** section.

-## How to Install and Prepare the HAVOK Development Tools
+## How to Install and Prepare the HK Annotation Tools
-1) Acquire the HavokPcXsContentTools executable.

-2) Install the Development Kit by running the executable.
+1) Acquire the neccessary prerequisites by following the instructions in the Readme located in the *hkanno64-001* folder.

-3) Go to the *hkanno64-001* folder, located in the *Patching Tools* folder, and copy the [ins]*win32.hko*[/ins] file into the *mco to bfco converter-119926-1-2-2-1735788590* folder.
+2) Go to the *hkanno64-001* folder, located in the *Patching Tools* folder, and copy the [ins]*win32.hko*[/ins] file into the *mco to bfco converter-119926-1-2-2-1735788590* folder.
 > [!Note]
 > You can now update the annotations of MCO animations to the BFCO annotations using the converter.